Nonorthogonal coding in spectrally-entangled photons: Main results

 In Fig. \ref{fig2:singlechannel}, we present the second-order correlations in a single-channel nonorthogonal coding scheme.
 In Figs. \ref{fig2:singlechannel}(a) and \ref{fig2:singlechannel}(b), we implement the nonorthogonal coding scheme, where \(\vec{c}\) is chosen as to be $N_{\rm ph}$ equally-spaced points between $[1,h=2]$.
 In the ideal case when $\delta_{pn}$ is large enough that the encoding operates on the well-separated spectral modes, we utilize Eq. (\ref{eqn:g2reduced}) to demonstrate the ultimate high correlations when the codes are matched and their dependence on the number of entangled photon pairs in Figs. \ref{fig2:singlechannel}(a) and \ref{fig2:singlechannel}(b).
 To further demonstrate the effect of free parameters $\vec{c}$ in the nonorthogonal coding scheme, we show $V$ and $C_{\rm od}$ in Fig. \ref{fig2:singlechannel}(c) as $h$ varies.
 At $h=1$, \(\vec{c} =(1,1,...,1)\), which reduces the nonorthogonal codes to the orthogonal ones as Hadamard codes. $V$ stays maximized since $g^{(2)}_{\rm min}$ can be vanishing in the nonorthogonal coding scheme owing to its quasi-orthogonality property.
 On the other hand, $C_{\rm od}$ is maximized for the Hadamard codes, whereas the nonorthogonal codes can still maintain significant contrasts within our considered range of $h>1$.
 Below $h=1$ in Fig. \ref{fig2:singlechannel}(c), $\vec{c}$ is chosen within $[h,1]$ and is more prone to the nonorthogonal nature than in the range of $h>1$.
 Therefore, $C_{\rm od}$ suffers from and decreases more for a larger $N_{\rm ph}$.
 We note that the overall scaling of $\vec{c}$ does not matter in the contrasts, and therefore $C_{\rm od}$ would be the same according to the condition of $hh'=1$ for $\vec{c}$ chosen between $[h'<1,1]$ and $[1,h>1]$, respectively.
 This can be seen and expected in Fig. \ref{fig2:singlechannel}(c).

 In Fig. \ref{fig2:singlechannel}(d), we further investigate the impact from the spectral interferences between each multiplexed spectral modes.
 We take $N_{\rm ph}=4$ as an example with a frequency coding bin with a range of \(\delta\).
 As $\delta$ increases, the multiplexed modes approach the ideal case for $C_{\rm od}$ as in Fig. \ref{fig2:singlechannel}(c), where $C_{\rm od}\rightarrow 1$.
 When $\delta$ is finite, these multiplexed modes are subject to finite spectral interferences, leading to a suppression of $C_{\rm od}$.
 This can be attributed to imperfect encoding and decoding operations in frequency spaces, contrary to the assumption of well-separated frequency modes.
 As we vary the excitation pulse duration $\tau$, a shorter pulse manifests a broader spread of frequency correlations, which enhances the spectral interferences and gives rise to the suppression of $C_{\rm od}$.
 The visibility $V$ here stays maximized in our considered large range of $\delta$, which is less sensitive to the effect of spectral interferences than $C_{\rm od}$.
+As shown in Figs. \ref{fig2:singlechannel}(c) and \ref{fig2:singlechannel}(d), the nonorthogonal coding scheme can be reduced to the orthogonal one, exactly the same as the Hadamard codes when a range of $[1, h=1]$ is used for $N$ coding spaces, where the photon correlations approach the results of the ideal cases as in well-separated coding spaces in frequency bins as in the orthogonal codes \cite{Lukens2014}.